Chart Color Schemes

 Davoren Park features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households account for 63.7% of all households, including 20.9% couples with children, 16.1% couples without children, and 24.6% single parent families.
-Non-family households constitute the remaining 36.3%, with lone person households at 30.7% and group households comprising 5.4%.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+Non-family households make up the remaining 36.3%, with lone person households at 30.7% and group households comprising 5.4% of the total.
+The median household size is 2.5 people, matching the Greater Adelaide average.

 Frequently Asked Questions - Households